 The multiple shifting shadows of the dagger cast by the encircling candles crept up the blood-red silk to close on Jarma’s chest like the hooked fingers of a massive claw.
-Still feigning repose, she shifted slightly, sighing softly.
+Still feigning repose, she shifted slightly and emitted a soft sigh.
 If Drinith didn’t strike now, it would be the last sound her friend ever made.
 Tightening her damp grip on her knife, she plunged forward.

 Continue to CHAPTER 3.